Alexey Skvortsov: Career

 Main Botanical Garden.
 His approach toward botany and evolution inspired him to undertake experimental work in plant introduction.
 Together with a team of colleagues and students, he successfully worked on domesticating and improving the taste of blue honeysuckles (Lonicera Section Caerulea).
 He also developed a cultivar of an apricot hardy in Moscow.
 Skvortsov played a role as a conservation advocate proposing and facilitating the establishment of a new national park in his homeland, Kaluga Oblast and Smolensk Oblast of Central European Russia.
 He cared about the natural heritage of his country, but also about preservation of the Russian language.
 He spoke out for high language standards in scientific publications.

+Legacy

 A.K.
 Skvortsov is commemorated in the naming of the following plants: